Shrewsbury shopping centres

-Montagu Evans will be responsible for all aspects of over 113 tenant lets, the properties themselves and the marketing of the shopping centres – as has always been the case – as well as considering the future development of the sites.
+Montagu Evans is responsible for all aspects of the management and marketing of the shopping centres – as has always been the case – as well as managing and advising on the future development of the sites.

-The short to medium-term management of the centres will be covered by a detailed business plan which will be agreed with the council.
-This will set out the plans for the future success of the centres and will be regularly reviewed, reported on and updated annually.
+The short to medium-term management of the centres will be covered by a detailed business plan agreed with the council.
+This sets out the plans for the future success of the centres and will be regularly reviewed, reported on and updated annually.

 How was the purchase paid for?